satim-co/PolSARpro/README.md

 _"Re-implementation of selected PolSARpro functions in Python, following the scientific recommendations of PolInSAR 2021 (Work In Progress)."_

-#### Important note:
-This is a temporary documentation that is describing features in a development branch.
-This documentation will become official when the branch is merged into `main`.

 ## Installation guidelines
-- Clone the repository and follow the instructions below
+- Clone the repository and choose one of the install options below.

-### To install with conda package manager
+### Install with conda package manager (recommended)

 - Install conda (recommended: miniforge)
 - Create and activate the environment